rktayal/design_patterns_python/observer/README.md

 and calls their update() method.
 When called, the observer update() method calls the subject's getState() method to acquire the changes.
 In response, the subject returns the state request.

+### Summary
+In summary, it is a simple way to define one to many relationships between objects so when one changes, many are notified.
+Observer pattern is heavily used in many sorts of application esp.
+GUIs